 That's why it is vital to get expert help from the Rangewell team of property experts.
 We know the lenders, and we can use our expertise to identify the deal that really is the most appropriate.
-Our knowledge can help you secure the funding you need when you want to buy your premises - and save you a great deal of cash.
+From land purchase finance to property and bridging, our knowledge can help you secure the funding you need when you want to buy your premises - and save you a great deal of cash.

 ANY PROPERTY USED AS SECURITY, WHICH MAY INCLUDE YOUR HOME, MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.